-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can learn more on FICO here.

-Your credit score is a direct result of your history of repayment.
-They don't consider your income, savings, down payment amount, or personal factors like gender, ethnicity, nationality or marital status.
+Your credit score comes from your repayment history.
+They don't take into account your income, savings, amount of down payment, or personal factors like sex ethnicity, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was invented as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to repay a loan.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score results from positive and negative items in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
+Your score is calculated from both the good and the bad in your credit history.
+Late payments count against you, but a consistent record of paying on time will improve it.

-Savers Home Loans can answer your questions about credit reporting.
-Give us a call at (800) 974-0509.
+Savers Home Loans can answer questions about credit reports and many others.
+Call us at (800) 974-0509.